oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 # 14 Creating Representations from Templates

 TOSCA service templates specify a set of nodes that need to be *instantiated* at service deployment time.
+As discussed in [Chapter 4](#4-tosca-operational-model) this occurs in two separate steps:

+1. A TOSCA Processor first creates a *service representation* based on a service template.
+This representation is a graph that contains node representations and relationship representations.

+2. An Orchestrator then creates *external implementations* based on the information stored in the representation graph (e.g., by running workflows that call interface operations on each of the nodes and relationships in the graph).

+[Chapter 4](#4-tosca-operational-model) discusses how node and relationship representations are created by matching a service template with deployment-specific input values.
+This chapter discusses issues of *cardinality* that determine how many node representations are created from each node template and how relationships are established between these multiple node represenations.

+## 14.1 Specifying Number of Node Representations

 Some service templates may include multiple nodes that perform the same role.
 For example, a template that models an SD-WAN service might contain multiple VPN Site nodes, one for each location that connects to the SD-WAN.
 Rather than having to create a separate service template for each possible number of VPN sites, it is preferable to create a single service template that allows the number of VPN sites to be specified at deployment time as an input to the template.
 This section documents TOSCA language support for this functionality.

 The discussion in this section uses an example SD-WAN with three sites as shown in the following figure: